lmmx/range-streams/docs/Design.md

 Comparing to the `_ranges` attribute therefore compares against the set of ranges requested so far from the file (note: not the union of these ranges, which is empty for any ranges which are not directly consecutive)

+This is "internal", and does not reflect modifications made when the tail is 'bitten' (trimmed) when an overlap is present at the tail of a pre-existing range upon registering a new range.

+### `RangeStream.ranges`

+This is the "external" (read-only) property which gates access to `_ranges`, and reflects modifications made when the tail is 'bitten' (trimmed) when an overlap is present at the tail of a pre-existing range upon registering a new range.

 ### `RangeStream.spanning_range`